Kooogie/Blocken/README.md

+# IN DEV

+The game is currently in development.
+There will be bugs present in the game. *There is no gameplay at the moment*.

-# NES Cruelty Squad Demake
+## NES Cruelty Squad Demake
  Demaking Cruelty Squad on the NES

-## Files

-Cruel.nes is the ROM file \n
-the Sprites file is just pixel art that I compile by hand and put into the rom